No Annual Fee and No Foreign Transaction Fee Credit Cards

 What Are Foreign Transaction Fees and When Are They Applied?

-As mentioned, a foreign transaction fee is a charge that you might pay when you make a purchase on your credit card while in a foreign country.
+A foreign transaction fee is a charge that you might pay when you make a purchase on your credit card while in a foreign country.
 For instance, you might get charged a foreign transaction fee when buying a ticket to visit a museum or dining at a restaurant abroad.
 These fees might also get tacked on when you take out money from an ATM in another country.

 You don’t necessarily have to be in a foreign country to get charged a foreign transaction fee though.
 Sometimes, a foreign transaction fee might kick in if you’re buying something from a company that’s based in a foreign country and that processes the transaction in its local currency.
 For instance, let’s say you buy a pair of shoes from a retailer based in France.
-If the purchase is processed in Euros, you might be charged a foreign transaction fee.
+If the purchase is processed in euros, you might be charged a foreign transaction fee.

 A foreign transaction fee is typically based on a percentage of the transaction amount.
 For instance, if your card charged a 2% foreign transaction and you bought an item that cost $100, the foreign transaction fee would be $2.

 Foreign transaction fees are a common credit card fee that will show up on your credit card statement, and they can make your travels more expensive.
-Let’s say you spend $4,000 on a trip overseas, and your credit card charges a 2% foreign transaction fee.
+Say you spend $4,000 on a trip overseas, and your credit card charges a 2% foreign transaction fee.
 In that case, you’d pay $80 extra to cover the cost of foreign transaction fees.

 How Much Are Foreign Transaction Fees?